 Laid-back and relaxed, this neighbourhood eatery is very family friendly.

 Warm and efficient, with good advice on Korean house specialities and ingredients.

 To experience the unusual menu, share sushi platters or sample the great-value bento and katsu lunch boxes.
-The bill includes an automatic 10% service charge so don’t double-tip.
+The bill includes an automatic 10% service charge.
 Sushi is also available as takeaway.